Abel Streight: Early life and Civil War

 Streight led this force to Nashville, departed Tuscumbia, Alabama, on April 26, 1863, and then to Eastport, Mississippi.
-From there he decided to push to the southeast, initially screened by another Union force commanded by Brig.
-Gen. Grenville Dodge.
-On April 30, Streight's brigade arrived at Sand Mountain, where he was intercepted by a Confederate cavalry force under notable Brig.
-Gen. Nathan Bedford Forrest and harassed for several days.
-Streight's force won the Battle of Day's Gap but the battle set off a series of skirmishes that eventually led the Union forces being surrounded and captured.
-Streight himself was captured along with his larger force at Cedar Bluff, Alabama on May 3, 1863, and taken east to the infamous Libby Prison as a prisoner of war in the Confederate States capital in Richmond, Virginia for the next ten months.
+From there he decided to push to the southeast, initially screened by another Union force commanded by Brigadier General Grenville Dodge.
+On April 30, Streight's brigade arrived at Sand Mountain, where he was intercepted by a Confederate cavalry force under notable Brigadier General Nathan Bedford Forrest and harassed for several days.
+Streight's force won the Battle of Day's Gap but the battle set off a series of skirmishes that eventually led to the Union forces being captured due to a ruse by the much smaller Confederate force.
+Streight himself was captured along with his entire command at Cedar Bluff, Alabama on May 3, 1863, and taken east to the infamous Libby Prison as a prisoner of war in the Confederate States capital in Richmond, Virginia for the next ten months.

 Lovina McCarthy Streight and the couple's five-year-old son accompanied the 51st Indiana Regiment into the South with Lovina acting as a nurse for the unit.
 The soldiers dubbed her "The Mother of the 51st" for her contributions.
 Lovina was captured herself three times by Confederate soldiers.
 Twice she was exchanged in return for Southern prisoners of war.
 The third time she brazenly escaped using a gun she had hidden under her skirts.

-On February 9, 1864, after ten months of incarceration and 14 months before the end of the war, Col. Streight and 107 other soldiers escaped from the horrible devastating conditions at the Libby Prison in downtown Richmond by tunnelling from their barracks to freedom.
+On February 9, 1864, after ten months of incarceration and 14 months before the end of the war, Colonel Streight and 107 other soldiers escaped from the horrible devastating conditions at the Libby Prison in downtown Richmond by tunnelling from their barracks to freedom.
 Eventually, Streight was able to sneak through Confederate Virginia and cross through enemy territory and, on his return, gave a debriefing report to his Union commanders.

 Eventually Streight was restored to active duty being placed in command of the 1st Brigade, 3rd Division, IV Corps.
 He returned to the Western Theater, participating in the later battles of Franklin and Nashville in Tennessee.
 Thirteen months after his escape, Streight resigned from the Federal army on March 16, 1865, three weeks before Confederate General Robert E. Lee's surrender at Appomattox Courthouse in April 1865.

 Nine months after Lee's surrender and the virtual end of the war, on January 13, 1866, new 17th President Andrew Johnson (1808–1875, served 1865–1869) nominated Streight for appointment to the grade of brevet brigadier general of volunteers, to rank backdated from March 13, 1865, and the United States Senate confirmed the appointment two months later on March 12, 1866.